Hydractify/hydractify/README.md

 diesel migration run
 ```

 Now you can just run the application!
-If you're not familiar with rust, you can run it through your terminal with:
+If you're not familiar with [Rust], you can run it through your terminal with:
 ```sh
 cargo run
 ```